nealalan/aws-notes/README.md

   - Action = change the state && send a notification
 - Alarm state
   - OK, Alarm, Insufficient

-- CloudWatch Alarms
+CloudWatch Alarms
 - Cause AutoScaling = trigger the scale up/down scenarios
 - Send alarms to EC2 = trigger Recover, Stop, Term, Reboot (using per-instance required)
 - Notification to an SNS Topic (and the subscribers such as SQS, Lambda or email/txt)

+CloudWatch Events
-- CloudWatch Events = Match patterns happenin in environments and use targets to react
+- Match events and use targets to react in “near” real-time
+- Create a rule:
-  - Event Source = an operational change or schedule
+  - Event Source = an operational/state change or scheduled (1 day, 1 hour, 1 min or Cron)
-  - Rules = route matching
+  - Rules = route an event source to a target
-  - Targets = services that react to an event (EC2, Lambda, ECS, Kinesis, Systems Manager, SNS, SQS, etc)
+  - Targets = services that react to an event
+    - EC2, Lambda, ECS
+    - Kinesis Data Stream
+    - Systems Manager
+    - Code projects
+    - SNS, SQS
-  - Example: When sharing an EBS snapshot, trigger an SNS Topic and Lambda function
+  - Example: When sharing an EBS snapshot, trigger an SNS Topic and Lambda function OR Daily backup of an EBS Snapshot
      - Cloudwatch: Events: Rules: Event Source: shareSnapshot & Lambda Function: make snapshot private
-     - Schedule: paste in EC2 instance EBS volumeID & Create a role for this specific resource: Enable the Rule
+     - Schedule: paste in EC2 instance EBS volumeID & Create a role for this specific resource: Enable the Rule CloudWatch Logs
-- CloudWatch Logs - Monitor, Store & Access EC2 & On-prem logs (assuming you have an agent installed)
+- Monitor, Store & Access EC2 & On-prem logs (assuming you have an agent installed)
+- Setup filters and alarm if incidents happen
 - Most common use is to get logs from CloudTrail (auditing mechanism) and Alarm if certain things happen
 - Log Event: single record of activity captured into a strem
 - Log Stream: sequence of logs events from source/app
 - Log Group: collection of log streams with same access control, monitoring and retention settings
 - Metric Filters: assigned to log groups to extract data from groups' log streams and convert into a metric data point
 - Retention Settions: period of time logs are kept